Azure-Samples/LUIS-DevOps-Template/docs/2-feature-branches-and-running-pipelines.md

 * **VersionId** - the version ID of the new version in the GitHub release.
 * **LUISSubscriptionKey** - the LUIS Prediction resource key.
 Get this from the Manage tab for your master LUIS app in the LUIS portal, and then go to Azure Resources.
 Copy the **Primary Key** shown for the Prediction Resource.

-When you have all the information, open a browser and paste in the complete URL with a query such as *I want my vacation to start on July 4th and to last for 10 days*.
+When you have all the information, open a browser and paste in the complete URL with a query such as:

+* *Great now I can do devops with my LUIS apps* which should return a prediction response for the *None* intent.
+* You could also try *I want my vacation to start on July 4th and to last for 10 days* which will predict the *RequestVacation* intent.

 You will see the prediction response returned from the LUIS service:

 ![Prediction request](images/prediction.png?raw=true "Prediction request")